fmenozzi/easyppm/README.md

 Simple PBM/PGM/PPM image library for C/C++ programs.
 Use `make` to run test code with `gcc`.
 Check out the Makefile for more.
-For more information on the PPM image format, (check out the Wikipedia page)[https://en.wikipedia.org/wiki/Netpbm_format].
+For more information on the PPM image format, [check out the Wikipedia page](https://en.wikipedia.org/wiki/Netpbm_format).

 The API is fairly simple, and consists of the following functions: